 In this paper, we consider a Bayesian network (BN) model to represent uncertain knowledge.
 Specifically, we address the problem of learning a BN from heterogenous distributed data.
-It uses a collective data mining (CDM) approach introduced earlier by Kargupta et. al. [32, 34, 35, 37].
+It uses a collective data mining (CDM) approach introduced earlier by Kargupta et. al. (Kargupta, Huang, Sivakumar and Johnson, 2001; Kargupta, Park, Hershberger and Johnson, 2000; Hershberger and Kargupta, 2001; Park and Kargupta, 2002).
 Section 2 provides some background and reviews existing literature in this area.
 Section 3 presents the collective Bayesian learning technique.
-Experimental results for two datasets - one simulated and one real world - are presented in Section 4.
-We would like to mention that these experiments are intended mainly to serve as a proof-of-concept.
-More extensive results for real data mining applications along the web mining line would be published later (some preliminary results have been presented in [13, 14]).
+Experimental results for three datasets - one simulated and two real world - are presented in Section 4.
+A preliminary version of these results have been presented in (Chen, Sivakumar and Kargupta, 2001a; Chen, Sivakumar and Kargupta, 2001b).
 Finally, Section 5 provides some concluding remarks and directions for future work.